Statistics and anecdotes about PHP at scale.

 Six years of BrowseHappy

 Six years ago (in 2012), I was looking for a newsletter about browser releases.
-At the time, my motivation was to test and update the jQuery TestSwarm framework for each new browser release.
-I found a simple overview at browsehappy.com, by @WordPress.
-(1/) Lacking RSS, I decided to simply check it on a regular basis, and…
+At the time, my motivation was to remember to regularly check and update the jQuery TestSwarm framework as needed for each new browser release.
+I found a simple overview at browsehappy.com, run by WordPress.
+Lacking RSS, I decided to simply check…

 Measuring Wikipedia page load times